bcgov/gis-pantry/tools/NisgaaCustom1.1/ReadMe1.1.txt

 #
 # Specifics:   In order for this tool to preform optimally, please consider the
 #              following items:
-#                  1. This tool is for use with FGDB polygon shapefiles.
+#                  1. This tool is for use with FGDB shapefiles.
 #                  2. Please ensure shapefiles are named 'Noun_HabitatType_etc'.
 #                       For example: "Plants_Freshwater" or "Steelhead_Marine"
 #                  3.